Skip to main content

 Group

-By default rows are grouped by the SOQL/ DML text, grouping can be removed and the rows shows as a flat list using the Group by item in the header menu.
+By default rows are grouped by the SOQL/ DML text, grouping can be removed and the rows shows as a flat list using the Group by dropdown.
 The groups are default sorted with the groups with the most items at the top.

 DML / SOQL Call Stack